A unified stochastic approximation framework for learning in games: Acknowledgments

-This question has occupied the forefront of game-theoretic research ever since the field's earliest steps in the 1950's.
-On the positive side, \acl{FP} \cite{Rob51,Bro51} and its variants \cite{HS02,LC06} provided the first equilibrium convergence results for certain classes of finite games \textendash\ zero-sum, potential and $2\times2$ games.
-On the negative side, the well-known impossibility results of \citet{HMC03,HMC06} showed that an unconditional positive answer to this question is out of reach: it is not possible to devise an uncoupled learning rule \textendash\ deterministic or stochastic \textendash\ that converges to \acl{NE} in all games.
-As a result, contemporary research on learning in games has focused on extending the classes of games in which positive results can be obtained, relaxing the feedback requirements of the players' learning process, and understanding the convergence failures of popular learning algorithms.
+At the same time, the well-known impossibility results of \citet{HMC03,HMC06} rule out the prospect of an unconditionally positive answer: there is no uncoupled learning rule \textendash\ deterministic \emph{or} stochastic \textendash\ that converges to \acl{NE} in all games.
+As a result, contemporary research on the subject has focused on extending the classes of games in which positive results can be obtained, relaxing the feedback requirements of the players' learning process, and understanding the convergence failures of popular learning algorithms.
+This has in turn revealed a very fragile convergence landscape: for example, standard gradient methods are known to converge in \emph{strictly} monotone games \citep{MZ19}, but they may diverge in bilinear min-max games (which are monotone but not strictly so) \citep{DISZ18}; this failure can be overcome by means of an extra-gradient\,/\,optimistic correction term \citep{Kor76,Pop80}, but it re-emerges in the presence of randomness and uncertainty \citep{HIMM20}; and if the game is perturbed even slightly, all these methods \textendash\ gradient, extra-gradient and optimistic \textendash\ may end up converging to a spurious limit cycle containing no critical / equilibrium points whatsoever \citep{MPP18,HMC21}.

-In turn, this has led to a vast, interdisciplinary corpus of literature that is impossible to survey here.
-Historically, much of this literature has focused on games with a \emph{finite} number of actions, which are prevalent in economic models of rationality.
-More recently however, the surge of breakthroughs in data science and machine learning (robust reinforcement learning, \aclp{GAN}, etc.), has generated an intense interest in games with \emph{continuous} action spaces.
-These two threads of the literature have evolved essentially in isolation, with little communication between them, and sometimes with overlooked connections.
+Since these negative results are all pointwise, it is natural to turn to \emph{sets} and instead ask:

+From a dynamic standpoint, the established notion of stability is that of an \emph{attractor}, which characterizes outcomes that are resilient to small perturbations in the dynamics' initialization.
+However, the questions above call for much more: ideally, the sets under consideration should be stable in a class of learning procedures which, other than a few broad unifying features, may have radically different update structures, feedback requirements, etc. Our aim in this paper is to identify such sets and to quantify their stability and convergence properties.

 \para{Our contributions}